WebAssembly/spec/md-proto/WebAssembly.md

 | ----------- | --------------------------- | -------- | ------ |
 | `block`     | `() : ()`                   |          | 0x01   |

-The `block` instruction pushes an entry onto the control-flow stack containing an unbound [label] and a limit value of the current length of the value stack.
+The `block` instruction pushes an entry onto the control-flow stack.
+The entry contains an unbound [label] and the current length of the value stack.

-> Each `block` needs a corresponding [`end`](#end) to pop its label from the stack.
+> Each `block` needs a corresponding [`end`](#end) to bind its label and pop its control-flow stack entry.

 #### Loop